kanidm/webauthn-rs/README.md

 Webauthn-rs
 ==========

 NOTE: This library has NOT received a proper security review of operations yet!!!
+Help out and review this crate!

 Webauthn is a modern approach to hardware based authentication, consisting of a user with an authenticator device, a browser or client that interacts with the